helkey/url-shorten/README.md

 there also will be an option to increase the number of database shards.

 ### Grey-Listing Sensitive URLs
-The cost of scanning the 7-bit Bit.ly address space was $37k in 2016, while the Bit.ly address space was about 37% used [Shmatikov].
-Even by over allocating the URL address space by 100x, this is inexpensive enough that URL shortening systems designers and users should assume that the full address space will be scanned looking for senstive information.

-### Grey-Listing Sensitive URLs
 Sensitive URLs like Dropbox URLs or Maps URLs should not be shortened like URLs suitable for public access.
 Here URLs from these sensitive domains are gray-listed for special processing, initially shortened to 12 characters (for an address space of 3x10^21) rather than the initial 7 character shortened addresses.